NorahSalem/fend-web-optimization/README.md

 ### What did I do?

 #### Folders
-To make things more organized I've put the original code into a folder named `src` and the files processed by Grunt will be on a folder called `dist`.
+To make things more organized I've put the original code into a folder named `src` and the files processed by Grunt on a folder called `dist`.
 Therefore, the folder structure will look like this:

 ```
-frontend-nanodegree-mobile-portfolio-master
+.
 ├── dist
 ├── Gruntfile.js
 ├── node_modules
 ├── package.json
+├── README.md
 └── src
 ```